CarbonLDP/carbonldp-js-sdk/doc/README.md

 ### <a name="Carbon-HTTP-Header-Util" />Class Carbon.HTTP.Header.Util

-> Class with useful options to manage headers
+> Class with useful functions to manage headers.